 The YULA Open House is your opportunity to meet students, faculty, and administration.
 You will get a taste of the academic program and all of the extra-curricular activities.
-Our Open House for the 2017-18 Admissions Season is on November 9th.
-Click HERE to register.
+Click HERE for more information and to register.

 Can I make an appointment to visit the school?

 Yes, you may visit the school, please sign up on the web or contact the school office at 310.203.3180 | firstname.lastname@example.org.

 What is the procedure for applying to YULA?

 Submit an application with the fee, take the Entrance Exam, provide all references and transcripts, then schedule an interview with Head of School and other members of the Administration.